-Wedding Photography and Copyright
+Wedding Photography Copyright

+Copyright can be a bit confusing.
 Find out who really owns the copyright to your wedding photographs.
-Copyright can be a bit confusing.

-In fact it's so confusing that I’m not even sure most photographers understand it.
+In fact, it's so confusing that I’m not even sure most photographers understand it.
 We quite often see photographers submitting their details to Find a Wedding Photographer with the text ‘Full Copyright given’.
 Do they really mean that?

 The fact is that a professional photographer will always retain copyright of his work unless he signs it over to you in writing.
 Professionals will instead grant a licence for different uses.

 The question you really need to be asking your wedding photographer is: “do we get a licence to print the photos for personal use”.